Community Working Groups have launched!

 - Contribute to the development of additional public prototypes, examples, sample code, etc. developed by participants of the working group where that work is public and contributions will remain in the public domain.

-Industry participants may choose to work in whatever fashion they choose, in public or in private.
+Participants may choose to work in whatever fashion they choose, in public or in private.
 All activities proposed by FedRAMP will be informative, optional, and held in public.

 How We’ll Communicate